tngo0508/tngo0508.github.io/_posts/2026-03-22-saga-pattern-dotnet-microservices.md

 There are two main ways to coordinate a SAGA: **Choreography** and **Orchestration**.

 ### 3.1 Choreography (Event-Based)

-This approach can be likened to choreographed coordination.
-Each participant understands their role and reacts to events without a central coordinator.
+In this approach, there is no central "leader" or "conductor."
+Instead, each service involved in the business process acts independently and reacts to events from other services.

-*   **How it works:** Service A completes its task and publishes an event.
-Service B, subscribing to that event, performs its operation and subsequently publishes its own event.
+*   **How it works:** Each service completes a local transaction and publishes an event to a message broker.
+Other services subscribe to those events and perform their own local transactions in response.
+*   **The Chain of Events:** Service A (Order) publishes `OrderCreated`.
+Service B (Payment) reacts to `OrderCreated` and publishes `PaymentCompleted`.
+Service C (Inventory) reacts to `PaymentCompleted` and so on.
+*   **Pros:**
+    *   **Simple Implementation:** Easy to add new participants by simply having them subscribe to existing events.
+    *   **Loose Coupling:** Services only need to know about the events, not about the other services' internal logic.
-*   **Pros:** Simple to start, no central point of failure.
+    *   **Decentralized:** No single point of failure for coordination.
-*   **Cons:** Can lead to a complex event chain as the system scales.
-Tracking the global state of a workflow becomes challenging.
+*   **Cons:**
+    *   **Complexity at Scale:** It becomes difficult to visualize the entire workflow as the number of events increases.
+    *   **Cyclic Dependencies:** Risk of services accidentally creating infinite event loops.
+    *   **Lack of Central State:** Tracking the current status of a specific Saga (e.g., "Where is Order #123?") is challenging without querying every service.

 ### 3.2 Orchestration (Command-Based)
 This approach is analogous to a conducted orchestra.
 A central **Orchestrator** manages the workflow and directs participants.